the more you know

 Olympic National Park

-Olympic National Park is home of the coast, mountains, lakes and rainforest all in one!
-The park and coast line can be quite moody with low laying clouds throughout the day.
+Olympic National Park is home to the coast, mountains, lakes, and rainforest all in one!
+The park and coastline can be quite moody with low-laying clouds throughout the day.

 How to get to Olympic National Park: You will need to fly into SEA-TAC airport and from there rent a car.
 However, you can drive the entire way or you can hop on a Ferry from Seattle or Port Angeles and drive the rest of the way.

-No permit is required for a group of 5 or less, however you will need one if your group is any bigger.
+No permit is required for a group of 5 or fewer.
+However, you will need one if your group is any bigger.

 Mount Rainier National Park

-Mount Rainier National Park is s pure gem.
+Mount Rainier National Park is a pure gem.
 The mountain of mountains, to me at least.
 Bill always jokes I will leave him for this mountain lol.
 We actually got married here ourselves!
-The wildflowers, the glaciers and the trails are just lush and perfect for an adventure elopement.
+The wildflowers, the glaciers, and the trails are just lush and perfect for an adventure elopement.
 We recommend eloping here between May and September to avoid the rain and snow.

-What to do: You can camp in one of the many camp sites, hike, check out a fire tower or summit to a glacier with a guide/permit.
+What to do: You can camp in one of the many campsites, hike, check out a fire tower, or summit a glacier with a guide/permit.

-How to get to Mt Rainier: The park is about two and half hours form Seattle, WA.
+How to get to Mt Rainier: The park is about two and a half hours from Seattle, WA.
 So you will need to drive into the park and if you are coming from out of Washington fly into SEA-Tac.
 You can stay at a nearby Airbnb, again, check out those super cute A-Frames.
-The best areas to stay close by are Packwood, Enumclaw and/or Ashford.
-There are also two hotels to stay within walking distance to the visitor centers.
+The best areas to stay close by are Packwood, Enumclaw, and/or Ashford.
+There are also two hotels to stay within walking distance of the visitor centers.
 Of course, do not forget to check out the campsites in the park.

 a couple loves up on their husky in their best attire at Leavenworth